comScore pixel

 Eagle Point Resort snow report:

-The Eagle Point Resort snow report is: out of 0 Lifts open.
-Our model predicted that 4cm (1.6 inches) of snow fell over 24 hours between Saturday 25 of April at 9PM and Sunday 26 of April at 9PM MDT at the mid mountain level.
-Compacted depth will be less.
+The Eagle Point Resort snow report is: Lifts open - unreported.
+Our model predicted 0 cm (0 inches) of snow fell over the last 6 days between Friday 12 of June at 12AM and Thursday 18 of June at 12AM at the mid mountain level.

 Fresh snow depth: